seerbit/seerbit-java-api-library/README.md

     client.setTimeout(20);
 ```

-To initiate a transaction request you need to configure your client and perform a
+To initiate a transaction request you need to perform a transaction authentication.
-transaction authentication.

 ```java
     TransactionAuthenticationImpl authService = new TransactionAuthenticationImpl(client);